Skip to main content

 Toss in veggies

 Vegetables like carrots, mushrooms, peppers, and broccoli make ramen a healthy and filling meal.
 So, raid the refrigerator and toss them in.
-You can also sauté the veggies in a pan while the noodles are cooking and then combine the two.
+You can also saute the veggies in a pan while the noodles are cooking and then combine the two.

 Add a protein

 To really put a ramen noodle dish over the top, stir in a protein.
 Tofu and ramen go hand in hand.
 If you’re not a tofu fan, you can infuse your noodles with chicken, pork, shrimp, beef, or even eggs.
 Cook your desired protein in another pan or the air fryer.
-Then bring the ramen, vegetables, and protein together in a pan.
+Then bring the ramen, vegetables, and protein together in one pan.
 A wok is a perfect pick for combining ramen, veggies, and a protein.

 Sauce it up